zilch42/epo2grid/README.md

 ## Usage

-The final look up table between EPO standardised names and grid IDs can be found in [EPO_Lookup_v1.xlsx](EPO_Lookup_v1.xlsx).
+The final look up table between EPO standardised names and grid IDs can be found in [EPO_Lookup.xlsx](EPO_Lookup.xlsx).
 Lookups will need to be performed on **BOTH** the standardName and rawName columns.
 The raw applicant name cannot be used alone as it is not unique and the standardised name cannot be used alone because some corrections have been made to the mapping within standardised names were it was clear that multiple organisations had been disambiguated to the same standardised name.
 Logic will also need to be included for new data that has a matching disambiguated standardName but a different rawName that isn't yet on the look up table.

 ## Approach